Kaustubhsutar/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!
+I'm **Kaustubh Sutar**.
+I’m a data enthusiast and aspiring data analyst skilled in Power BI, Excel, SQL, and Python, exploring Machine Learning & AI to turn data into actionable insights.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: